krishkothari26/Catalog_assessment/README.md

-Here’s an updated version of the README file with steps to run the JavaScript code:
+Here's an updated version of the README file to include instructions for identifying incorrect roots:

 ---

 # Polynomial Constant Term Finder

-This project provides a method for finding the constant term of a polynomial using **Lagrange Interpolation**.
-The code processes JSON input containing encoded values in different bases, decodes these values, and then calculates the constant term of a polynomial based on the provided data points.
+This project provides a method for finding the constant term of a polynomial using **Lagrange Interpolation** and identifying incorrect roots from a given set of data points.
+The code processes JSON input containing encoded values in different bases, decodes these values, computes the constant term of the polynomial, and detects any incorrect roots.

 ## Overview